 One effective sebaceous hyperplasia treatment is getting facial peels, which penetrate the top layer of the skin.
 Using salicylic acid, an exfoliant with anti-inflammatory properties, can help to clear out dead skin while also reducing inflammation.
 Stronger facial peels utilize trichloroacetic acid, which penetrates deeper into the skin for a more noticeable reduction in skin lesions.

 Electrocauterization involves the use of an electric needle to apply a current and burn or coagulate a specific part of tissue.
 This then allows the dermatologist to extract excess sebum from the pores.
-Once this has been completed, the pores are then treated with trichloroacetic acid, which makes them shrink and tighten, thereby preventing other bacteria from getting into the skin.
+The pores are then treated with trichloroacetic acid, which makes them shrink and tighten, thereby preventing other bacteria from getting into the skin.

 According to Associates in Dermatology in Orlando, Florida, the process is painful but generally quick and requiring little to no downtime.
 However, you will have a superficial burn at the treatment site that will form a scab.
-Eventually, the scab will fall off, but you can use a topical antibiotic to speed up the healing process.
+This scab will eventually fall off, and you can use a topical antibiotic to speed up the healing process.

 With laser therapy, the patient is given a topical anesthetic and the dermatologist uses a laser to make an incision in each papule.
 Then, using an acne extractor, the dermatologist squeezes the papules to discharge the excess sebum.
 There are various types of laser treatment, including carbon dioxide, argon, and pulsed-dye laser.

-Photodynamic therapy, also known as PDT or blue light therapy, involves the use of a photosensitizer drug that becomes activated by light in order to treat certain areas of the skin.
-First, the drug is applied to the affected area.
-Then, the photosensitizer is absorbed by the skin during a short incubation period.
-Finally, the drug is activated using a light source, allowing it to destroy the affected tissue, thereby clearing out any sebaceous hyperplasia papules in the targeted area.
+Photodynamic therapy, also known as PDT or blue light therapy, involves the use of a photosensitizer drug in order to treat certain areas of the skin.
+First, the drug is applied to the affected area, and the photosensitizer is quickly absorbed by the skin.
+The drug is then activated using a light source, allowing it to destroy the affected tissue, thereby clearing out any sebaceous hyperplasia papules in the targeted area.

 Ask a Cosmetic Doctor on Zwivel